cbeer/capistrano-bundle_audit/README.md

 After `deploy:updating` (and before the deployed code is released as the current version), `bundle-audit` will be run against the pushed code.
 If any vulnerabilities are discovered, the release will be aborted.

+### Skipping auditing

+In some cases, it is impossible to update to secure versions of dependencies.
+In these cases, you can relax the audit by either:

+- setting the `SKIP_BUNDLE_AUDIT` environment variable before deploying (e.g. `SKIP_BUNDLE_AUDIT=true bundle exec cap production deploy`)
+- ignore specific vulnerabilities by setting the Capistrano variable `bundle_audit_ignore` in `config/deploy.rb` or similar (e.g. `set :bundle_audit_ignore, %w(CVE-123456)` to ignore the vulnerability reported in CVE-123456)

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/capistrano-bundle_audit/fork )